What are the Requirements for a FAA Mechanic Certificate?

 - Pass a series of exams to confirm the level of your knowledge.
 These exams are divided into three sections; General, Airframe, and Powerplant.
 For each of these sections, there is an oral, practical, and written examination.

 Although an FAA approved mechanic’s certificate is not required to work on aircraft, most airlines require the certification as part of the hiring process.
 Also, without an FAA mechanic’s certificate you cannot release an aircraft back into service.
-An FAA Airframe and Powerplant certification is good until surrendered, suspended, or revoked, so you have it for life.
+An FAA Airframe and Powerplant certification is good until surrendered, suspended, or revoked, so you could have it for life.
 This is different than a repairman certificate that ends if you leave an employer.
 With these limitations it is typical that mechanics with an FAA Airframe and Powerplant Certificate will on average have more job opportunities than unlicensed counterparts.
-Also, the potential of higher pay is also increased with an FAA aviation mechanic’s certificate.
-MIAT’s aviation technician programs focus on Airframe and Powerplant certification.
+Also, the potential of higher pay is also increased with an FAA aviation mechanic’s certificate.* MIAT’s aviation technician programs focus on Airframe and Powerplant certification.

 Schedule a campus tour to determine if MIAT College of Technology is a good solution for your future career track.